 Your hull and deck are constructed by the "hand lay-up method" using the highest quality fiberglass mat and woven roving.
-This method of construction ensures a proper fiberglass-to-resin ratio and uniform thickness which together results in a much stronger boat than ones constructed of "chopped glass".
-This process ensures that your Grady-White is the strongest most durable fiberglass boat possible.
+This method of construction ensures a proper fiberglass-to-resin ratio and uniform thickness resulting in a much stronger boat than ones constructed of "chopped glass".
+This process ensures your Grady-White is the strongest, most durable fiberglass boat possible.

 The bilge areas should be kept clean and dry.
 Leaks found early and corrected will less likely cause damage.
-Do not allow grease and dirt to build up.
+Do not allow grease and dirt to build up in the bilge.

-While proper maintenance of your boat is a source of pride, it is also key to maintaining your boat's value.
+Proper maintenance of your boat is not only a source of pride, it is the key to maintaining your boat's value.
 A few simple steps will keep your fiberglass Grady-White looking showroom bright for years.